 Traditional technologies can’t really attend to these requirements, some of them are capable of supporting one aspect effectively but there’s always a catch.
-If it’s capable of providing speedy processing, then it might heat up too much and require a lot of cooling and power, thus also being costly.
-There are two effective ways organizations can employ to deal with the big data involved with genomics: intelligent tiered storage infrastructure and cloud backup.
+For instance, if it’s capable of computing IOPS intensive workloads, then it might heat up too much and require a lot of cooling and power, thus also being costly.
+There are two effective ways for organizations to deal with the big data involved with genomics: intelligent tiered storage infrastructure and cloud backup.

 The StoneFly scale-out NAS (network attached storage) is perfect for the requirements imposed by the data involved in Genomics.
 That’s because NAS appliances can effectively store the information and share it, making it accessible for everyone with the right permissions.
 It also keeps the data safe from malware because NAS appliances are dedicated devices.
 They are built only to store data and share it; since they are incapable of doing anything else, malware can’t find their way into these appliances.
 Besides the security against malware and the effective file sync and share, it is also scalable.
 As the data grows, the storage can grow with it; accommodating for all kinds of data.
 The procedure to add into the infrastructure is a plug and play setup and it takes no time at all, thus contributing to overall productivity and time efficiency.

 Depending on the workload requirements, you can choose between NAS appliances and virtual storage appliances.
 If your workload cannot tolerate latency, then a physical NAS appliance is the better option while a virtual appliance is better for environments that require cost effectiveness more than high IOPS.